splewis/csgo-executes/README.md

 - Add some useful feature or make the use of plugin better.
 - Don't make arbitrary gameplay changes - those should be left out.
 I am not interesting in debating gameplay decisions.
 The plugin has an [API](scripting/include/executes.inc) for a reason - leave your other gameplay choices in other plugins.
 If you need a new native/forward (and you very likely **will**) feel free to add it.

 There is a significant amount of bad code and TODOs - 95% of this was written in a few days.
 Cleaning those problems up is appreciated.
-Removing the dependency of csutils would be good.

 #### Known issues and limitations

-- With csutils, grenades cannot be thrown before when freezetime ends.
-This makes getting realistic execute timings right hard, thus there is extra T freeze added: see ``sm_executes_default_extra_freeze_time``.
-The extra freeze time can get specified in each execute keyvalue as well, but this isn't accessible from the editor menus.
 - Only 1 set grenade can be thrown from a spawn.
 This makes certain executes hard (upper executes on nuke, for example), but you can try to compensate by adding the 'flash' flag to T spawns that would typically flash after throwing their smoke/molotov.
 - Molotovs don't spread correctly when automatically thrown: this is a [csutils bug](https://github.com/splewis/csgo-practice-mode/issues/44).
 - The sm_executes_enabled cvar doesn't work very well.